zentrocdot/Bash/README.md

 ### Naming

 <p align="justify">The names of the scripts were assigned according to the task to be performed.
-I have not checked whether there are Bash scripts worldwide that use the same or similar names.
+I have not checked whether there are <code>Bash scripts</code> worldwide that use the same or similar names.
 This would be a pure coincidence.</p>

 <p align="justify">The file extensions of the <code>Bash scripts</code> are in general <code>.bash</code>.</p>